New to Telerik UI for BlazorStart a free 30-day trial

 Internally, the Telerik input components use the cascading EditContext parameter that the EditForm and TelerikForm provide.
 The EditContext API allow the components to determine if validation has passed or failed.
 If the validation fails, the components show a red border.

-When you wrap an input component in another component, you must define a ValueExpression parameter in the custom component.
-This will allow the custom component to receive the correct expression from the parent component, which holds the Form.
+When you wrap an input component in a custom child component, you must define a ValueExpression parameter for the child component.
+This allows the child component to receive the correct expression from the parent component, which holds the Form.
 The Blazor framework generates the expression automatically when using @bind-Value, but not when there is another component in the component hierarchy tree.

 Validate a TextBox and a DropDownList in custom components with ValueExpression parameters